Copper State Forge

 Someone put my skillet in the dishwasher/ was left with water in it.
 Is it ruined?

 No, it is not ruined.
-Your seasoning may be gone or damaged, but your pan will recover.
-Wash it thoroughly with hot soapy water and follow our seasoning instructions to make your pan non-stick again.
+Your seasoning may be gone or damaged, but your skillet will recover.
+Wash it thoroughly with hot soapy water and follow our seasoning instructions to make your skillet non-stick again.

 It looks like my new skillet arrived scratched or has small imperfections in it.
 What do I do?